 The VAT on Credit notes issued should be deducted from the total output tax in the period in which the credit is given.
-Complete copies of credit notes must be retained for a minimum period of 6 years and must be produced to an authorised ZRA officer on request.
+Complete copies of credit notes must be retained for a minimum period of 6 years and must be availed to an authorised ZRA officer on request.

-A credit note shall not be allowed for deduction of input tax after the expiry of three months from the transaction date.
+A credit note shall not be allowed for deduction of input tax after the expiry of one hundred eighty days from the date when the invoice was issued.